deployKF/website/content/guides/platform/deploykf-gateway.md

         127.0.0.1 minio-api.deploykf.example.com
         127.0.0.1 minio-console.deploykf.example.com
         ```

-        !!! warning "Edit hosts file as Administrator"

-            The hosts file can ONLY be edited by the Windows _Administrator_ user.

-            Run this PowerShell command to start an _Administrator_ Notepad, which can edit the hosts file:

-            ```powershell
-            Start-Process notepad.exe -ArgumentList "C:\Windows\System32\drivers\etc\hosts" -Verb RunAs
-            ```

 ??? step "Step 2 - Port-Forward the Gateway"

-    You may now port-forward the `deploykf-gateway` Service using this `kubectl` command:
+    The `kubectl port-forward` command creates a private tunnel to the Kubernetes cluster.

+    Run the following command on your __local machine__ to expose the `deploykf-gateway` Service on `127.0.0.1`:

     ```shell
     kubectl port-forward \
       --namespace "deploykf-istio-gateway" \
       svc/deploykf-gateway 8080:http 8443:https
     ```

+    !!! warning

+        There is an upstream issue which can cause you to need to __restart__ the port-forward ([`kubernetes/kubernetes#74551`](https://github.com/kubernetes/kubernetes/issues/74551)).
+        If your browser suddenly stops working, press `CTRL+C` to stop the port-forward, and then run the command again.

+??? step "Step 3 - Log in to the Dashboard"

-    The deployKF dashboard should now be available on your local machine at:
+    The deployKF dashboard should now be available __on your local machine__ at:

       :material-arrow-right-bold: [https://deploykf.example.com:8443/](https://deploykf.example.com:8443/)

-    ---

-    !!! warning "Port-Forwards Known Issues"

-        There are upstream issues which can cause you to need to __restart the port-forward__, see [`kubernetes/kubernetes#74551`](https://github.com/kubernetes/kubernetes/issues/74551) for more information.

 ### __Use a LoadBalancer Service__